 Before I begin the tutorial on how to clean gourds for crafts, I want to tell you a little about them.
 I have been working with gourds since the mid-’80s, and they are still one of my favorite painting surfaces.
 The gourd is in the pumpkin family, and some are edible.
-Unlike a pumpkin, a gourd will dry, and the surface will be wood-like.
+Unlike a pumpkin, a gourd dries making the surface wood-like.
 Drying time varies on conditions like humidity.

 Gourds are native to Africa, and the bottle gourd is thought to be the oldest plant domesticated by humans.
 They have been used as musical instruments, masks, pipes, canteens, sponges, water jugs, flower pots, and the list goes on.
-Gourds have become popular in American crafts, including country primitives, such as birdhouses, Painted Santas, used as doll heads, wood-burned and painted baskets, lamps, and more!
+Gourds for birdhouses are just one of the popular uses.
+They are popular in American country primitives and farmhouse decor including Painted Santas, Christmas ornaments, used as doll heads, wood-burned and painted baskets, lamps, and more!

 Gourd seeds should be planted in the early spring after any threat of frost.
 The plant looks much like a pumpkin or squash vine.
+Growing them along a fence or garden trellis gives the best growing results.
 A gourd loves sunshine, water, and good drainage.

 When the vine and leaves begin drying out, it is about time for harvest.
 Check the vines for moisture because they can look brown on the outside and still have moisture on the inside.
 To ensure the gourd is ready for picking, you should wait until the stem on which the gourd is attached is hard or brittle and dry.

 Green gourds should never be stored inside your home to dry because of the many types of mold that grow on them during the drying process.
-The gourd will dry the quickest if it can get air and sunshine.
-It will also dry stored in a shed or even be left out in the field.
+The gourd dries the quickest if it gets air and sunshine.
+It will also dry stored in a shed with large gourds hanging on the wall or from beams and smaller ones spread out on a surface.
+Once dry store the gourds in a container to prevent them from being chewed on by rodents that want the seeds inside.

 How to Clean Gourds Step by Step